Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 What is Filipino?

-In this article, I won't be going much, much in-depth on how to learn the Filipino language.
-I will, though, leave helpful tips and strategies for either beginners or those willing to learn the language, the country, and the culture.
+In this article, I won't be going too much in-depth on how to learn the language, itself.
+I will, however, leave helpful tips for either beginners or those willing to learn the language, the country, and the culture.

 - Filipino VS Tagalog